fullstack-storyteller/ProblemSolvingUsingCSharp/readme.md

 This repository is my final and most sincere attempt at learning Data Structures and Algorithms.
 As I'm most comfortable with C# as a programming language, I intend to leverage this to learn problem solving for Product based company interviews.

+## Building and running C# Programs

+Yes, we could have used Visual Studio, but because it create unnecessary folder, i decided against it.
+I wrote a custom `runcs.bat` file to build and run the cs program files.

+You must run the command like: `.\runcs .\_0_HelloWorld` or `runcs .\_0_HelloWorld` or `.\runcs .\_0_HelloWorld.cs` or `runcs .\_0_HelloWorld.cs`

+Files similar to `runcs.bat`, you can find [here](https://github.com/fullstack-storyteller/Notes)

+## How to run .bat files from cmd

+- First create the .bat file
+- Test in thoroughly by testing it command prompt and by supplying various inputs
+- Setup an system environment variable named `Path`.
+You can create new such variable or append the location of the newly created .bat file to the list of locations already present.
+- Save the dialog box and now you are ready to execute the command using the .bat file name itself, just like the `runcs.bat` file.

 ### Ensure proper note-taking and Programming examples